rlbth/Backstage-hello-world-app/README.md

 AWS services used for backstage deployment are as follows:
 - AWS Elastic Kubernetes Service for managed Kubernetes cluster
-- AWS Elastic Container Registry for storing the docker image of backstage
-- AWS Relational Database Service for managed Posgtgres Database
 - AWS WAF - Web Application Firewall for securing against DDOS attacks etc
 - AWS Fargate - For serveless deployment in the EKS cluster (Fargate Profile).
 - AWS Application Load Balancer - for managing traffic to backstage